Once Upon a Time, There Was a Man

 “He got raised by fairies?” asked the boy with gleaming eyes.

 The woman nodded, deciding against correcting him.

 “Let’s say, spirits of the forest.”
 The boy nodded and urged her to continue, “He loved his mother so much, even if he hadn’t met her.
 He journeyed into the underworld to find her and bring her back to life.”

 The boy frowned, “Did he find her?”

 His mother smiled and nodded.
 The kid wrapped his arms around her and hugged her tightly.

-“I’d do that too, mom.
+“I’d do that too, mum.
 I’d go to the end of the world to find you.”

 “I know you would.
 But you have to be careful, Victor.
-There’s always someone lurking in the back, boiling with rage and jealousy.
+There’s always someone lurking in the shadows, boiling with rage and jealousy.
 There’s always someone like Hera, who can’t accept reality.”
-The boy nodded, his eyes staring intensely at his mother, “Well, that’s it for tonight.”
+The boy nodded, his eyes staring intensely at his mother as she wrapped up her story, “Well, that’s it for tonight.”

 The older woman looked upon him with loving eyes and kissed his forehead.